Bonnie Blair: Awards and honors

 In 1992, Blair became the third winter athlete to win the Sullivan Award.
-Blair won the 1992 Oscar Mathisen Award (being the first female winner of this award).
+Blair won the 1992 Oscar Mathisen Award, the first female winner of this award.
 In 1992, Blair received the Golden Plate Award of the American Academy of Achievement.
 She also was Female Athlete of the Year as selected by the Associated Press in 1994.
 Blair also won the World Cup points championship 11 times.
 Sports Illustrated named Blair their Sportswoman of the Year for 1994.
 By 1994, Blair's hometown of Champaign had renamed one of its streets Bonnie Blair Drive.

 She is a member of the Chicagoland Sports Hall of Fame and the Wisconsin Athletic Hall of Fame.
 In 2004, she was elected to the United States Olympic Hall of Fame.
 She was awarded a star (#7) on The Flag for Hope on September 29, 2015, in recognition of her outstanding speed skating career and philanthropic efforts.